Mercedes-Benz OM642 engine: Intake System

 Air is drawn into the engine through two air filters located above each cylinder head.
 The amount of the air is measured by two hot film mass air flow sensors B2/6&7.
 On Sprinter models, a single air filter housing is mounted upon brackets on top of the engine.

-The variable geometry Turbine is actuated via a linkage connecting the controller to vanes inside the Turbine housing.
-In the full-boost position, air is allowed to pass over the Turbine impeller.
-In the no boost position the vanes block exhaust gasses from acting on the impeller and route them down the exhaust pipe.
+The variable geometry turbine is actuated via a linkage connecting the controller to vanes inside the turbine housing.
+With the VGT vanes in a closed position, the exhaust gases are accelerated into the turbine wheel blades increasing shaft speed thereby increasing boost.
+With the vanes in the open position the exhaust gases are decelerated causing a drop in the shaft speed and consequent drop in boost.